 PAGE CONTENT:

-It would be annoying if you plugged in an external hard drive full of important information, but your Mac wouldn't see it.
-It's annoying, right?
+Annoying would be if you plugged in an external hard drive full of important information, but your Mac wouldn't see it.
 This problem often happens with drives that use the NTFS file system, which Microsoft made for Windows. macOS can read NTFS files but doesn't have built-in writing support, which could cause mounting problems.

 You're not alone, though; there are ways to improve.
-This guide will show you how to fix NTFS drive mounting problems on your Mac, whether it's an important work file or a collection of family pictures.
+This guide will show you how to fix NTFS drive mounting on Mac.
+Then you can get back an important work file or a collection of family pictures from the drive.
+We can do everything for you, from simple troubleshooting checks to complex repairs.

 We can do everything for you, from simple troubleshooting checks to complex repairs.
 No more trouble with compatibility.
 It will be easy to get back to your important files.
 Let's get started and figure this out!